payne1778/cs4900-karto/UIUX/BrandingGuide.md

 #### Iconography

 For the Icons, we decided to use the Material Design icons by Google as it is an established icon library that ensured a meaningful graphic for what the icon is trying to imply.
 They too come with different variations, from Outlined, Filled, Rounded, and Two-Toned, and by choosing Material Design we can ensure that our icons will be consistent throughout the different menus.

+#### Tone & Personality

+Finally, the overall feel of the app will have an old somewhat dull and old personality just like the cars that will be tracked with.
+This will help the user have that feeling of nostalgia and age in the app itself complementing their vintage.
+The two-tone dull dark orange and pastel blue even throughout the accent colors consistent with the goal of the personality.